 Watch out hikers – bears are fattening up for winter

-With warm weather ongoing and Labor Day still weeks away, you might not be thinking about incoming fall yet – but your local bears are.
+With warm weather ongoing and Labor Day still weeks away, you might not be thinking about incoming fall yet – but your local are.

-Wildlife officials in Montana have issued a warning to campers and hikers to expect increased bear activity now through November as the state’s bruins ready themselves for winter torpor.
+Wildlife officials in Montana have issued a warning to campers and hikers to expect increased activity now through November as the state’s bruins ready themselves for winter torpor.

 The announcement, detailed in the Great Falls Tribune, comes days after a bear attacked a three-year-old child in a tent when food was left unsupervised at a campsite.